Our goal is to share information and products that are truly helpful to renters.

 If you renew your lease or go month-to-month, and it’s been over a year since you provided an ESA letter to your landlord, it’s not a bad idea to get it updated and resubmitted.

 What if I’m no longer seeing the therapist who provided my ESA letter?

-If your ESA letter expired and you’re no longer seeing the LMHP who prescribed it, you’ll need to find another source.
-Take a look at the online providers we reviewed above to help you find one.
+If it’s been a while since you received your ESA letter and you’re no longer seeing the LMHP who prescribed it, you’ll need to find another therapist and be re-evaluated.

 How quickly can I get an ESA letter?

 It depends on the service or your therapist.
 It typically takes online providers 1-3 days to issue a letter after they’ve determined that you qualify.